mateuszzagorski/goit-react-hw-04-images/README.md

 ## General Information

-- This project concerns task no. 3 from the GoIT react.js module course.
+- This project concerns task no. 4 from the GoIT react.js module course.
-- Task goal: learnig how to change state of component and using API in React.
+- Task goal: learnig how to using hooks in React.
 - Main setup and functionality.
   - Form - here you can eneter something what you want to find.
   - The updated images are displayed below - 12 piece.